pachterlab/SHSOHMP_2024/README.md

 # HSSHMP_2024

-Code for reproducing the figures and results in the preprint "Accurate quantification of single-nucleus and single-cell RNA-seq transcripts" by Kristján Eldjárn Hjörleifsson, Delaney Sullivan, Nikhila Swarna, Guillaume Holley, Páll Melsted and Lior Pachter
+Code for reproducing the figures and results in the preprint [Accurate quantification of single-nucleus and single-cell RNA-seq transcripts](https://www.biorxiv.org/content/10.1101/2022.12.02.518832v2) by Kristján Eldjárn Hjörleifsson, Delaney Sullivan, Nikhila Swarna, Guillaume Holley, Páll Melsted and Lior Pachter

 ## Note about human reference genome